Siavash-Saleh/House-Prices-Advanced-Regression-Techniques/README.md

 Standardized numerical features for better model performance

 5- Model Selection:
-Used Lasso Regression for its regularization power
+Used Lasso Regression, Randomforrest, and also Hyperparameter tuning for its regularization power

 6- Model Evaluation
 Evaluated performance using RMSE on the test data.
 Analyzed model accuracy and important features